kerenzhou062/PEALS/docs/INSTALL.md

 ```

 ## PYTHONPATH
+Usually, you don't need to care about the `PYTHONPATH` enrivonment
+unless you install PEALS to a specific path.

 To set up your `PYTHONPATH` environment variable, you'll need to add
 the value `PREFIX/lib/pythonX.Y/site-packages` to your existing
 `PYTHONPATH`.
 In this value, X.Y stands for the major–minor version of
 Python you are using (such as 3.8; you can find this with
 `sys.version[:3]` from a Python command line). `PREFIX` is the install
 prefix where you installed PEALS.

 If you did not specify a prefix on
 the command line, PEALS will be installed using Python's sys.prefix
 value.